reshamas/fastai_deeplearn_part1/courses/dl1/lesson_3_x.md

 - when we are using precomputed activations, data augmentation does not work.
 Because `precompute=True` is using the cached, non-augmented activations.
 - if you ask for data augmentation and have `precompute=True`, it doesn't actually do any data augmentation, because it is using the cached non-augmented activations

+### Freezing
+- after we run an architecture (say resnet34), by default, all the layers are frozen except the last one
+- when we `unfreeze`, we unfreeze all the layers prior to the last one
+- when we "re-train" or "learn again", we are updating the weights from the pre-trained model.
+- note that pre-trained weights are there from the architecture we've chosen

 #### Unfreezing
 `learn.unfreeze()`
 - now unfreeze so we can train the whole thing